 While it isn’t uncommon for canines to take a long time before pooping, it may be a symptom of an underlying health or behavioral condition.
 Constipation delays the process.
 Your pet may also be curious about his new surroundings and investigating things before squatting.

-If you want your dog to poop quickly, here are six effective ways to encourage him to do so.
+If you wondering how to make a dog poop quickly, here are six effective ways to encourage him to do so.

 1. The Ice Cube Technique

 Using ice cubes is an easy way to relieve dogs suffering from constipation.
 What you’ll need are some ice cubes and a pair of disposable gloves.
 Before taking your pet outside, firmly embrace him and make him feel comfortable in your lap.
 Put on the gloves and gently lift your pet’s tail, using your fingers to clear his anal pathway.
 Insert the ice cube slowly into your dog’s sphincter and keep it in place for about 30 seconds.
 Your dog will attempt to shove the uncomfortable cube from him, leading to contraction.
 After he pushes out the ice cube, he’s also bound to push out some poo.

 Canned pumpkin is high in water and fiber and will encourage your dog to go.
 Never feed your pet pumpkin pie filling or puree, as both contain added sugar.
 Treat your dog to one teaspoon of the canned pumpkin per 10 pounds of his body weight.
 Coconut oil and olive oil also work.

 3. The Squeezing Method